YeongHyeon/YeongHyeon.github.io/_posts/2024-02-25-travel_europe_firenze-pisa.md

 <figure>
 	<img src="/images/2024-02_Europe/240225_Firenze_Pisa/IMG_7556.jpeg" width="600">
-	<figcaption>The leaning tower of Pisa.
+	<figcaption>The Leaning Tower of Pisa.
 It is much more tilted than it looks in the photo.</figcaption>
 </figure>
 <br>